 Chronic diseases related to our lifestyle choices often sneak up on us with no warning.
 Some of us are more likely to develop these illnesses than others.
 Your family history, food choices, exercise frequency, weight fluctuations and even your genetics can all influence your health.

-The good news is, chronic diseases are generally preventable, and this playbook is designed to help you understand these diseases, how they affect your health and how to make changes in your life to help prevent them.
+The good news is, chronic diseases are generally preventable.
+This blog will aid your understanding of these diseases, how they affect your health and how to make changes in your life to help prevent them.

 What are health–related diseases?

 Avoidable health–related and inflammatory–related conditions are a group of diseases, often chronic, that have a strong link to your lifestyle and food choices.
 By making the correct lifestyle and dietary changes as early as possible in your life, you can substantially lower your risk of developing the following conditions:

 - Type 2 diabetes

 - High blood pressure

 - Certain cancers